valleyofdoom/PC-Tuning/README.md

 - Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
 Navigate to the option menu and select the correct partition style and disable Secure Boot support.
 The current partition style can be determined by typing ``msinfo32`` in ``Win+R``.
 Finally, select your USB storage and click install.

-- Move your Windows ISO into the USB storage in File Explorer and boot to the USB in UEFI.
+- Move your Windows ISO into the USB storage in File Explorer

+- If Secure Boot is enabled, temporarily disable it for the installation process.
+Boot into Ventoy on your USB in BIOS and select your Windows ISO.
+Once setup has finished, Secure Boot can be re-enabled if you had temporarily disabled it

 - On Windows 10 24H2+ use the previous version of setup ([example](https://schneegans.de/windows/no-8.3/24h2.png))

 - Prevent Windows setup restarting automatically so that 8dot3 names can be stripped properly as explained in the next steps by pressing ``Shift+F10`` to open CMD then type ``setup /NoReboot``.
 Continue with setup but don't restart at the end

-- If Secure Boot is enabled, temporarily disable it for the installation process.
-Boot into Ventoy on your USB in BIOS and select your Windows ISO.
-Continue with setup as per usual.
-Once setup has finished, Secure Boot can be re-enabled if you had temporarily disabled it

 - When installing Windows 8 with a USB, you may be required to enter a key.
 Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to bypass this step.
 This does not activate Windows